ciscoheat/superforms-web/src/routes/faq/+page.md

 If you return this in a load function, it can be accessed in `PageData` in `+page.svelte`.
 By returning it in a form action, it can be accessed in `ActionData` instead.

+Returning extra data in `ActionData` is usually more convenient with a strongly typed [status message](/concepts/messages) though.

 ---

 ### What about the other way around, posting additional data to the server?